-Pizza Hut is the leading and the largest casual dining restaurant ("CDR") brand in China in terms of 2023 system sales and number of restaurants as of December 31, 2023, offering multiple dayparts, including breakfast, lunch, afternoon tea and dinner.
-Since opening its first China restaurant unit in Beijing in 1990, Pizza Hut has grown rapidly and, as of year-end 2023, there were 3,312 Pizza Hut restaurants in over 700 cities across China.
-Pizza Hut has an extensive menu offering a broad variety of pizzas, steaks, pasta, rice dishes and other entrees, appetizers, beverages and desserts.
-Pizza Hut also aims to further drive growth from different channels and occasions, including dine in, delivery, takeaway and packaged foods, such as steak and pasta.
-Measured by number of restaurants, we believe Pizza Hut has an approximate four-toone lead over its nearest western CDR competitor in China as of the end of 2023.
+Pizza Hut is the leading and the largest casual dining restaurant ("CDR") brand in China in terms of 2024 system sales and number of restaurants as of December 31, 2024, offering multiple dayparts, including breakfast, lunch, afternoon tea and dinner.
+Since opening its first China restaurant unit in Beijing in 1990, Pizza Hut has grown rapidly and, as of year-end 2024, there were 3,724 Pizza Hut restaurants in over 800 cities across China.
+Pizza Hut has an extensive menu offering a broad variety of pizzas, pasta, steaks, rice dishes, burgers and other entrees, appetizers, beverages and desserts.
+Pizza Hut also aims to further drive growth from different channels and occasions, including dine in, delivery and takeaway.
+Pizza Hut also offers packaged foods, such as steak and pasta.
+Such new retail products are designed to capture at-home consumption demand.
+Measured by number of restaurants, we believe Pizza Hut has an approximate four-to-one lead over its nearest western CDR competitor in China as of the end of 2024.